RylieHolmes/Multi-Model-Uncensored-chatbot/README.md

-to use the chatbot gui use "python main.py --gui" in cmd
+to use the chatbot gui use "python main.py --gui"